fhstp/comixplain/README.md

 * The folder "Comixplain_Guide" contains instructions on how to design and adapt Comixplain comics.

-* The folder "Comixplain_Editions" contains the main stories developed by the Comixplain team (.pdf and .pptx files).
+* The folder "Comixplain_Editions" contains the main stories developed by the Comixplain team.

-* The folder "Community_Contributions" contains derivatives promoted by the Comixplain team (.pdf and .pptx files).
+* The folder "Community_Contributions" contains derivatives promoted by the Comixplain team.

 ## Contributing